The wedding guide: how to pull off your outfit (1/4)

 The main pitfall when combining two different patterns is that one takes precedence over the other.
 And we don't really want that if we're looking for harmony.

-Therefore, you must choose the same scale for these two reasons .
+So, you have to choose the same scale for these two patterns .

-I advise opting for a medium scale.
-Example: medium striped shirt and cashmere tie are on the same scale.
+I recommend going for a medium scale.
+Example: a medium striped shirt and a cashmere tie are the same scale.

-Then, making everything coherent with colors that match each other is a good idea .
+Then, making it all coherent with colors that respond to each other is a good idea .

 The shirt and tie patterns are similar in scale (spacing between the elements that make up the respective patterns)

-The prince of wales on the suit (we can't see it well at all here) matches that of the tie.
+The Prince of Wales check of the suit (we can't see it very well here) matches that of the tie.

 Mix three different patterns together

-Same principle as before: you must harmonize with an average scale for the three patterns and similar color contrasts.
+Same principle as before: you have to harmonize with an average scale for the three patterns and similar color contrasts.

 watercolor wedding suit white black purple